urfuMagDS2022SFgroup/urfu_ml_backend/README.md

 3. `poetry install --with tensorflow`

 ## Run the demo app
-Demo application try to understand entered sentence sentiment
+#### Demo application try to understand entered sentence sentiment

-`python3 demo.py`
+1. Run `python3 demo.py`

-Enter a sentence in Russian
+2. Enter a sentence in Russian